ch-andrei/L-IQA/README.md

 Illumination (and consequently reflection) can either be uniform or structured.
 Uniform reflection is applied in equal amount to all regions of the display/image.

-Structural (non-uniform) reflection is specified via an illumination map, which is input as a single channel 2D image with values 0-1 controlling how much illumination is applied at each pixel of the image.
+Structural (non-uniform) reflection is specified via an illumination map, which can be either a single channel 2D image with values 0-1 controlling how much illumination is applied at each pixel of the image or a 3 channel (RGB) image further controlling the color of the reflection (if using RGB reflection, use_luminance must be set to False, to use color information in the simulation, else RGB will be collapsed to lum only).

 Note that the overall illumination level is still controlled via a single illuminance input, i.e. 1000 lux; the illumination map is then linearly scaled with the illuminance input set as its average (not maximum) value.